brynfrayne/Bryn-Frayne-IS24-full-stack-competition-req97073/client/README.md

 # IMB Product List

-A web application that displays a list of products, allows users to search for products by name and role, and add new products to the list.
+This is a React web application that displays a list of products fetched from a RESTful API.
+It allows users to search for specific products, add new products, and update existing products.

 ## Getting Started